puwei/DanielTakeshi.github.io/_posts/2016-01-04-thoughts-on-isolation-why-i-hated-the-fall-2013-and-fall-2015-semesters.md

 *little* frustrated.
 OK, sometimes more than "a little."

 To be clear, I'm not saying that I don't have advantages from being a Caucasian and Asian male.
 I have never been racially insulted, or sexually assaulted.
-I have been driving for seven years and have *never been pulled over by the police -- ever*.
 If I had a different body type, those aspects about my life might be different.

 But on the other hand, suppose I were black and *hearing*.
 Then, wouldn't it be possible for me to sit through a lecture and finally piece together a few consecutive sentences from the lecturer?